Reference Counted Class Objects

 the typechecking ensured by the compiler is enough to verify safety

-needs to be applied to the call that frees this
+(however, @trusted needs to be applied to the call that frees this).

 Defining a type that owns resources

-RCOs that own references are defined similarly to struct
+RCOs that own references are defined similarly to structs that own

 references.
 Attention must be paid to annotate all functions returning